-Twinkling silver with a touch of blue” is what many spots in Tokyo look like during wintertime.
+“Twinkling silver with a touch of blue,” that’s what much of Tokyo looks like in wintertime.

 Shibuya Blue Cave

 One of Tokyo’s most popular installations is Shibuya Blue Cave.
-As soon as its hundreds of thousands blue LEDs are powered on, the place will be packed with people instantly.
-A much quieter area is the cherry blossom-like installation along Meguro River.
-It is a bit off the beaten track but, located close to the Yamanote Line between Gotanda and Osaki stations, still easy to reach with a few hops from Shibuya.
+As soon as its hundreds of thousands blue LEDs are switched on, the area is packed with people almost instantly.
+If you prefer it quieter, the cherry blossom-like installation along Meguro River makes for a nice Christmas stroll.
+Located close to the Yamanote Line between its Gotanda and Osaki stations, it is in easy reach with a few hops from Shibuya.